**** We Accept Hardship Registration ****

 The Association’s membership includes not only individuals who have dedicated their lives to breeding, promoting, and most importantly, improving the Appaloosa but also hundreds of Appaloosa enthusiasts whose only desire is to enjoy the many pleasures derived from owning such a beautiful, versatile horse.

-The Association’s membership is comprised of youth, as well as owners; owners of many horses, as well as owners of only one beloved family pet; individuals who are willing to take an active role in promoting the Association, as well as those who take a more passive approach regarding their support.
-Whoever or whatever they may be, each and every member of the AApA is an appreciated and valued part of the Association’s effort to promote the Appaloosa horse and help in it’s survival as such.
+The Association’s membership is comprised of Breeders , owners , youth, as well as owners; owners of many horses, as well as owners of only one beloved family pet; individuals who are willing to take an active role in promoting the Association, as well as those who take a more passive approach regarding their support.
+Whoever or whatever they may be, each and every member of the AApA is an appreciated and valued part of the Association’s effort to promote the Appaloosa horse and help in it’s survival as a special colored Breed.

 If you are an AApA member, the AApA is you!
 If you are not currently a part of the Association, we sincerely hope you will consider becoming a valued member in order that you may personally be involved in determining……………..Who is the AApA ?